Productivity Has Replaced Resource Intensification as the Primary Source of Growth in World Agriculture

-While productivity has been the major source of agricultural growth in developed countries for at least half a century, the acceleration of global TFP growth since 1990 came about largely because of improved productivity performance in developing countries and, to some extent, in the transition economies of the former Soviet Union and Eastern Europe.
-Figure 2 shows annual average agricultural TFP growth rates by country since 1971.
-Agricultural TFP grew most rapidly in the dark-colored countries, and most slowly (or not at all) in the yellow-colored countries.
+National policies and institutions—especially those that promote innovation and technical change—play a major role in driving TFP growth in agriculture.
 Strengthening the capacity of national agricultural research and extension systems to develop and deliver new agricultural technologies to farmers has been key to raising agricultural productivity (Fuglie, 2018; Evenson and Fuglie, 2010).
 Long-term investments in agricultural research were especially important to sustaining higher agricultural TFP growth rates in large, rapidly developing countries such as Brazil (Rada and Valdes, 2012) and India (Rada and Schimmelpfennig, 2015).
 Chinese agriculture benefited enormously from institutional and economic reforms as well as technological changes resulting from investments in research (Fan, 1991; Lin, 1992; Jin et al., 2002).
 Russian agriculture underwent a significant contraction in the 1990s when it made a transition from a planned to a market economy.
 It rebounded after 2000, and the southern region of the country achieved substantial productivity improvement while other regions have continued to lag (Rada et al., 2017).
 Under-investment in agricultural research and extension as well as poor market infrastructure remain important barriers to stimulating agricultural productivity growth in Sub-Saharan Africa (Fuglie and Rada, 2013).

 Productivity and Agricultural Output Growth Vary Across Country Income Groups